Meet Carolina Alumni

 “UNC’s Political Science Department provides excellent opportunities to gain the substantive and methodological knowledge needed to become a professional political scientist.
 More than that, the culture of the department is supportive, collaborative, and collegial.
 The program is oriented towards training future academics, and its placement record demonstrates success.
 One of the best things about the program is the willingness many of the faculty have to work with the graduate students on collaborative research projects.
 I benefited enormously from such opportunities, as have many of my fellow graduate students.”

-Juan Bogliaccini (Ph.D., 2012, assistant professor, Universidad Católica del Uruguay).
+Juan Bogliaccini (Ph.D., 2012, associate professor, Universidad Católica del Uruguay).
 Juan’s work focuses on the political economy of distribution in developing countries with the aim to understand the political interaction between the state, business, and labor and how this interaction shapes models of production and redistribution.
 Within this umbrella, Juan has ongoing collaborative projects on the effects of FDI on inequality, and in-firm vocational training in developing countries, as well as other projects on business interest organization and coalitional politics.
 He is also working on his book manuscript on varieties of capitalism in the developing world.
 His work has appeared, among other places, in the Latin American Research Review, Reforma y Democracia and The Oxford Handbook of the Welfare States.